ilteris/moodbox/README.md

 physical moodboxes and displays it in the software.
 This repo hosts the source code, and applications compatible for OS X, Win32, Win64, Linux.

+The url for the video that shows the application in action is  [https://vimeo.com/119017517](https://vimeo.com/119017517)

+The url for development process of physical devices and source codes are [http://wiki.klaweht.com/networkedobjects/projects/moodbox](http://wiki.klaweht.com/networkedobjects/projects/moodbox)

 Enjoy!

-The url for how I developed physical devices and source codes are [here](http://wiki.klaweht.com/networkedobjects/projects/moodbox)

 ![screenshot](moodbox.png)